 Some top-end engine components can be serviced while the engine is mounted in the chassis.

-To service the top-end of the engine refer to the "Valve Clearance Inspection" procedure in Chapter 2, which provides detailed steps to access the valve cover.
+To service the top-end of the engine refer to Valve Clearance Inspection, page 2.19, which provides detailed steps to access the valve cover.

 Engine Removal